kazurayam/PublishingCustomGradlePlugin_StepByStep/docs/index.md

 3. The `com.gradle.plugin-publish` plugin does *NOT* require me to configure the `publishing { repository { maven { …​ }}}` closure because the plugin *knows* where the Gradle Plugin Portal is located.

-4. The `com.gradle.plugin-publish` plugin automatically generates the jar file of the binary classes + sources + javadoc as well as metadata (POM xml, etc).
+4. The `com.gradle.plugin-publish` plugin automatically generates the jar files of the binary classes + sources + javadoc as well as metadata (POM xml, etc).
 The plugin does NOT require me to write any Gradle tasks that generate those jar files.

-5. The `com.gradle.plugin-publish` plugin creates the jar files; and the name of those files are determined by the plugin by its design.
+5. The `com.gradle.plugin-publish` plugin determines the name of the jar files by its design.

 6. The plugin provides no way for me to specify arbitrary names to the jar files.